johnwyles/docker-compose-media-center/README.md

 - `VPN_SERVICE_PROVIDER`: Gluetun VPN service provider (e.g.
   `private internet access` for Private Internet Access VPN, `nordvpn` for NordVPN, etc.)
+- `WATCHTOWER_HTTP_API_TOKEN`: A passphrase to use when pulling metrics for a tool like Promethus
+- `WATCHTOWER_NOTIFICATION_URL`: A webhook URL to hit for Watchtower notifications
+- `WATCHTOWER_POLL_INTERVAL`: Poll interval for Watchtower to check for images
 - `VPN_USER`: VPN username for your VPN provider
 - `WALLABAG_DATABASE_NAME`: The name for the Wallabag database
 - `WALLABAG_DATABASE_PASSWORD`: The password for the Wallabag database